Pages

 Sunday, January 29, 2023

-Gear Talk: Makeup Touchup
+Gear Talk: Makeup and Touchup

 When wearing a mask, there is bound to be some areas around the eyes that show the skin beneath ... plus your eyelids.
 Unless you are going to be wearing sunglasses for the entire time, you are going to need some makeup to blend your skin color to that of the mask and provide as seamless a transition as possible.